Upon completion of the Master of Fine Arts in Art & Media at NYU Abu Dhabi students will have achieved the following program learning outcomes:

-Students understand career models and professional ethics, and understand their unique position, regionally, in contributing to the development of arts programming and communities.
-As students, they are involved in regional cultural organizations and seek to create opportunities for growing art communities.
-Students are adept at initiating programs, conversations, and events that unite others around a shared goal or practice, and they incorporate perspectives of others as well as their own in an initiative.
-This is evidenced in artist-as-curator events, formal and informal studio visits across Abu Dhabi and within the NYUAD community, as well as artists actively writing reviews and participating in the discourse of art regionally and globally.
+Students evaluate career models and issues in professional ethics and critique their unique position, regionally, in contributing to the development of arts programming and communities.
+They can initiate and manage professional activities that may include their complex global environment.
+Students can develop and implement further learning through participation in regional arts and cultural organizations, and seek to create opportunities for the growing regional art community.
+Students are adept at initiating or originating and uniting others around a shared goal or practice, and incorporating perspectives of others as well as their own in an initiative.
+Students can take responsibility for leading the strategic development of artist-as-curator events, formal and informal studio visits across Abu Dhabi and within the NYUAD community, as well as writing reviews and participating in the discourse of art regionally.

 Students are accomplished at representing their ideas visually and symbolically.
 Students demonstrate highly developed specialist skills in analyzing, interpreting, and explaining images.
 Students can relate what they analyze to the wider discourse of visual arts in contemporary culture, regionally and globally.
 Students exhibit highly developed specialist communication in manners of engaged, rigorous, and careful evaluation, interpretation, and explication of processes and works in the arts.